Nikeshbajaj/Linear_Feedback_Shift_Register/docs/matlab.rst

 Description
 ---------
-Genrate randon binary sequence using LFSR for any given feedback taps (polynomial), This will also check Three fundamental Property of LFSR
+Generate randon binary sequence using LFSR for any given feedback taps (polynomial), This will also check three fundamental properties of LFSR:
-* (1) Balance Property
+  1. Balance Property
-* (2) Runlength Property
+  2. Runlength Property
-* (3) Autocorrelation Property
+  3. Autocorrelation Property

 This MATLAB Code work for any length of LFSR with given taps (feedback polynomial) -Universal, There are three files LFSRv1.m an LFSRv2.m, LFSRv3.m